achristen/Extraterrestrial-Irradiance/README.md

 * zenith_angle.vi - determines the zenith angle <i>z</i> in radians for a given location (latitude) and time (day of year, time of day).
 * azimuth_angle.vi - determines the solar azimuth angle <i>&Omega;</i> in radians for a given location (latitude) and time (day of year, time of day).
 * slope_calculation.vi - calculates the cosine of the angle between a slope normal and the solar beam for a given solar zenith angle, slope angle, solar azimuth angle and slope azimuth angle.
+* daily_total.vi - calculates daily and yearly totals from an array of hourly values

 Source / License
 --------------